 Pre-cancer Julia was always a planner both personally and professionally, as she works as a recreation therapist and activities coordinator; therefore, she never really lived in the moment.
 The stars always had to be perfectly aligned and while she liked to have fun, at the end of the day, she was a worrier.
 School loans, bills, property owner responsibilities, and finances were always on the brain.
 She went to work and strived to be the best mother and wife, but spent more time trying to figure out what would happen next.
 It might be helpful for her to try some weed vapes pens to improve her ability to turn her brain off sometimes so she can relax a lot easier.

 That got her nowhere because as we all know, your future can change within a single minute.
 As soon as she heard the words “you have cancer,” her plans become uncertain.
 Having another child, for instance, seems unlikely, but she is trying not to sweat the small stuff.
-As a result, she has made a promise to love harder and live her life to the fullest.
+Luckily, there are a number of new products that have come to market that help people take control of their symptoms, for example weed is now legal when used for medical purposes and an eighth of weed costs around $35, so it’s affordable as well as being able to help you to tackle the nausea that comes with chemotherapy.
+Julie has made a promise to love harder and live her life to the fullest.
 In our interview with Julia, she lets us into her world and opens up in a way that inspires.
 Read her story below.

 Diagnosis: Cancer type and stage – triple negative, invasive ductal carcinoma, stage 2A grade 3 (high nuclear grade and very aggressive)